emrahsariboz/Machine-learning-portfolio/README.md

 ### Go over the Basic Statistics

 Mean | Standard Deviation | Variance
 Covariance | Coefficients | Normal Distribution

+### Go over the Basic Linear Algebra

+You don't need to be a master in linear algebra.
+Here are the basic skills that everyone who are interested in ML should know.

+Matrix multiplication, Addition and Subtraction
+Linear Transformation
+Transpose, identiy matrix, inverse

 ### Artificial Neurons and Perceptron